-- There was no flow or standing water in the Closure Spillway channel at the time of inspection, apart from a small pond below the riprap surface at the downstream end of the riprap, which was only visible at close range. - The riprap along the entire Closure Spillway channel appeared to be in good condition (Photos II-18 to II-25).
+- There was no flow or standing water in the Closure Spillway channel at the time of inspection; there was a 30 cm deep pond at the downstream end of the riprap (Photo II-37). - The riprap along the entire Closure Spillway channel appeared to be in good condition (Photos II-28, II-31 to II-34, II-36).
 The spillway has likely not experienced any high flood discharges since it was constructed.
-Vegetation growth in the channel was minimal at the time of inspection, only a few small shrubs (Photo II-24). - There is a small slump in the slope above the riprap on the right (north) side of the spillway channel (Location 2 in Figure 4.1).
-The slump was covered with vegetation during the 2017 inspection and was very difficult to see, although the head scarp was visible from close range (Photo II-23).
-There were no noticeable changes in the slump area since the 2016 inspection and the slump is not expected to impact the Tailings Dam.

-At the time of the inspection, the lower reach of the Spillway Downstream Channel (along the former Emergency Spills Lagoon) had excessive vegetation that would affect the flow capacity of the channel (Photo II-30).
-The vegetation was also excessive upstream of the culvert in the middle reach of the channel (Location 1 in Figure 4.1; Photo II-28).
-Teck reported that vegetation was cleared from these areas in October 2017.
+Vegetation growth in the channel was minimal at the time of inspection, only a few small shrubs (Photo II-36). - There is a small slump in the slope above the riprap on the right (north) side of the spillway channel (Location 1 in Figure 4.1; Photo II-35).
+A 30 cm high head scarp was visible over a distance of 25 m.
+The upstream side of the slump is located about 90 m downstream of the dam centreline.
+There were no noticeable changes in the slump area since the 2017 inspection and the slump is not expected to impact the Tailings Dam or the performance of the spillway. - The spillway downstream channel was observed at the culvert crossing on the road to the former caretaker's residence.
+There is minor growth of vegetation in the middle reach of the channel (Photo II-40), and the culvert inlet is clear (Photo II-39).
+There is flow into the culvert, with about 1 cm of flow depth.
+The lower reach of the channel is backed up due to a high lake level to about 15 cm depth at the culvert outlet (Photos II-41 and II-42).
+This results in reduced capacity in the culvert and in the lower reach of the channel.